-The fair value of other financial instruments, including cash, accounts payable and accrued liabilities, promissory note payable, and amounts due to a related party, approximate their carrying values due to the relatively short-term maturity of these instruments.
+The fair value of other financial instruments, including cash, and accounts payable and accrued liabilities, approximate their carrying values due to the relatively short-term maturity of these instruments.
 The Company's policy for determining when a transfer occurs between levels in the fair value hierarchy is to assess the impact at the date of the event or the change in circumstances that could result in a transfer.
-There were no transfers between the levels during the six months ended June 30, 2023.
+There were no transfers between the levels during the years ended December 31, 2023 and 2022.